endurodave/CoreDump/README.md

 An embedded core dump follows a process starting at the crash event until a developer decodes the crash data for crash analysis.

 1. Crash occurs (either from a software assertion or hardware exception)
-2. Store crash soruce code location file name and line number into non-initialized RAM
+2. Store crash source code location file name and line number into non-initialized RAM
 3. Store call stack addresses and critical processor registers into non-initialized RAM
 4. Store unique crash dump key in non-initialized RAM
 5. Programmatically reboot CPU